How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 Yes, you can configure the integration to include other project management or development tools, even additional Jira accounts, creating a comprehensive ecosystem that automatically works together, ensuring seamless data flow and collaboration across all platforms.
 Browse Unito’s full list of connectors for more.

-What is the significance of the issue key in syncing repositories, and how is it used?
+What is the significance of the issue key in syncing projects, and how is it used?

 Can the integration help reduce cycle time by automatically updating issues across platforms?